mitesh-pv/microservices/README.md

 #### Best solution - **Circuit Breaker Pattern**
 * detect something is wrong
 * take temporary steps to avoid getting the situation worse. (if some service doestn't responds, stop sending requests for a while.
 * Deactivate the problem so that it does not effect the downstream components.

+#### Decisions upon which circuit triping depends.
+1. Last n request to be condidered for the decision.
+2. How many of those should fail?
+3. Timeout duration.

+#### When doest circuit gets back to normal?
+1. How long to wait after the circuit breaks to try again?

+### We need to do fallback if a circuit breaks
+* Throw an error.
+* Return a fallback default response.
+* Save previous response in a cache and use that when possible.

+### Circuit breakers are required
+* Failing fast.
+* Having fallback functionality.
+* Automatica recovery.

+### To write a fallback mechanism, we need to write the multithreading and concurrency programs which is complicated and tidious.
+**Hystrix** is a library that solves this problem.